-- The eyelash protects the eye area from dust, dirt, and any other possible harmful objects.
+- The eyelash protects the eye area from dust and dirt

 - Human facial hair grows faster than any of the other types of body hair.

-- A human hair has an average lifespan from two to seven years.
+- Human hair has an average lifespan of two to seven years.

 - Scalp hair develops in three phases: anagen, catagen, and telogen phases.